chrisreddington/rss-parser/README.md

     # GitHub Token.
 Required if setting the script_output to 'issue',
     # so that the GitHub action can create issues on your behalf.
+    # This is automatically injected with the GitHub Action runner's
+    # token, but you can override this with another token (e.g. PAT)
+    # if needed, (e.g. to create issues as a different user).
     #
     # Otherwise, this is not required.
     github_token: ''